VcDevel/Vc/README.md

 ## License

-Vc up to version 0.7.4 was released under the [LGPL 3 license](http://opensource.org/licenses/LGPL-3.0).
+Vc is released under the terms of the [3-clause BSD license](http://opensource.org/licenses/BSD-3-Clause).
-Since then the code was relicensed to the [3-clause BSD license](http://opensource.org/licenses/BSD-3-Clause) and subsequent releases will use the BSD.